Yuriy Derevyanko

-Derevyanko attended Kyiv National Economic University, graduating with a master's degree in accounting and auditing in 1996.

 From 2010 to 2012 he was a deputy of the Ivano-Frankivsk Oblast Council.
 In the 2012 Ukrainian parliamentary election Derevyanko was an independent candidate in constituency 87 located in his birthplace Nadvirna, he was elected with 41.53%.

 In the 2014 Ukrainian parliamentary election Derevyanko was again a candidate in constituency 87 for Volia, this time he was reelected to parliament with 69.67%.
 Derevyanko was a candidate for President of Ukraine in the 2019 election.
 He was not elected, with 0.10% in the first round of the election.
 Derevyanko did not participate in the 2019 Ukrainian parliamentary election.

+Early life

+Derevyanko was born on 7 May 1973 in Nadvirna, which was then part of the Ukrainian SSR.
+His father was an engineer and his mother was a teacher.
+In 1990 he attempted to enter Kyiv National Economic University after attending Nadvirna Secondary School No. 1, but could not after getting a C− in math during the entrance exam.
+Deciding to put off education, he went to work in a quarry in Pasichna and afterward worked with freights.
+He then tried again to enter the university, and eventually passed mathematics and so Derevyanko attended Kyiv National Economic University, graduating with a master's degree in accounting and auditing in 1996.
+During his studies he first worked as a night guard before doing entrepreneurial activities when the Soviet Union collapsed.